 - A very bad health problem called cytokine release syndrome (CRS) has happened with this drug.
 Sometimes, this has been life-threatening or deadly.
 This can happen while getting this drug or within 4 weeks after getting this drug.
 Get medical help right away if your child has signs like chills; confusion; dizziness; feeling tired or weak; fever; headache; passing out; rash; swelling of the face; trouble breathing; very bad muscle or joint pain; very bad upset stomach, throwing up, or diarrhea; or wheezing.

 - Do not give this drug if your child has an infection or any inflammation.

 - Nervous system problems have happened after treatment with this drug.
 Sometimes, these have been very bad or life-threatening.
 Call your child’s doctor right away if your child feels agitated, confused, nervous, or restless.
-Call your child’s doctor right away if your child has anxiety, change in eyesight, dizziness or passing out, hallucinations (seeing or hearing things that are not there), headaches, seizures, shakiness, trouble speaking, or new or worse behavior or mood changes.
+Call your child’s doctor right away if your child has anxiety, change in balance, change in eyesight, dizziness or passing out, hallucinations (seeing or hearing things that are not there), headaches, seizures, shakiness, trouble speaking, or new or worse behavior or mood changes.

 - It is used to treat a type of leukemia.

 - This drug is taken with other drugs.
 Be sure you know about the warnings, benefits, and risks of these other drugs.
 Talk with the doctor if you have questions or concerns about any of the drugs.

 - If your child has been given this drug for some other reason, talk with the doctor about the benefits and risks.
 Talk with the doctor if you have questions or concerns about giving this drug to your child.